iDestyKK/CN_Map/README.md

 #CN_Map
 A C library that implements C++ STL Maps as Red-Black Trees!

-<b>NOTE: This is an experiment at best.
-Red-Black Trees are not functional at the moment.</b>
+<b>NOTE: This is an experiment at the moment.
+The Red-Black Trees only have insert functions implemented at the moment.</b>

 Maps are a fun data structure to use in C++.
 You have to specify two types to declare one.
 The first type is the key that the map uses as a sort of "identifier" for the second value, being the "value".
 In other words, the key "test" can return 0 if you wanted it to.